Admirul/tamagotchi-javascript2.0/README.md

 This is my first Tamagotchi javascript project.
+I will be using this to improve and evalute my Javascript testing ability.